vdeva/Pimp-My-Twitter-Header/README.md

 ### (with github actions)

 Shows your latest followers on your banner and a followers progress bar in your location section.

-Should lead to increased engagement so if you're some social media freak you'll probably want to use this.
+Likely leads to increased engagement so if you're some social media freak you'll probably want to use this.

 Forked from guillaume-rygn
 It basically does the same thing as his original project except you don't have do bother with hosting.